Semi-infinite highest weight categories: Generalizations of quasi-hereditary algebras

 From now on, we just formulate the results for based $\eps$-stratified algebras, since based $\eps$-quasi-hereditary algebras are a special case.
-In fact, the development below parallels the treatment in the previous subsection, but there are some additional subtleties.
+The development below parallels the treatment in the previous subsection, but there are some additional subtleties.

 Remark~\ref{jabs} remains true: one can always pass to a Morita equivalent algebra in which all of the distinguished idempotents are special.
 The analog of Lemma~\ref{fire} is as follows.